Radensuaso/RadensuasoTodo/README.md

 - .NET Core 8
 -C#

-You can visit it here: https://radensuaso-todo-client.onrender.com
+You can visit it here (it can take a longer period of time to load, due to the free tier on render): https://radensuaso-todo-client.onrender.com

 This is the front-end Repo: https://github.com/Radensuaso/radensuaso-todo-client